Yamato-Security/hayabusa/README.md

     -s --statistics 'Prints statistics of event IDs.'
     -q --quiet 'Quiet mode.
 Do not display the launch banner.'
     -Q --quiet-errors 'Quiet errors mode.
 Do not save error logs.'
+    -p --pivot-keywords-list 'Create a list of pivot keywords.'
     --contributors 'Prints the list of contributors.'
 ```